DiarmuidM/charity-covid19/docs/_posts/2020-07-13-charity-registrations-and-deregistrations-june-2020-update.md

 #### Registrations

-The number of registrations is below what's expected for the months March-June 2020 (see figure 19); this trend may be explained by New Zealand's proximity to the regions first affected by Covid-19 in early 2020, and the timing of its lockdown measures.

-As a result, there are roughly half as many charities registered in the first half of 2020 than we would expect - see figure 20.
+The number of registrations is below what's expected for each month in the first half of 2020 (see figure 19); as a result, there are roughly 1/4 as many charities registered in the first half of 2020 than we would expect - see figure 20.

 *Figure 19.
 Monthly registrations of charities - Canada*